Ajinkya-Kardile/PrettyMeal/README.md

 ## Note -

-The application is on development phase.
+The application is in development phase.